Stevia: What it Is and How to Use It

 When I first started using stevia, I was working on a candida protocol via Whole Approach.
 The ladies there were all talking about a “scoop” of stevia.

-I soon found out when I bought my first container of stevia extract–it came with a teeny plastic scoop in the container (it was kind of hidden in the white powder) and it served its purpose well for a long time.
+I soon found out when I bought my first container of stevia extract that it came with a teeny plastic scoop in the container (it was kind of hidden in the white powder) and it served its purpose well for a long time.
 However, it eventually broke and I found that not all stevia extracts come with such a scoop.
 I ended up finding the same scoops at soap making companies, but they broke quickly so I wanted to find a better alternative.

 These mini stainless measuring scoops fit the bill perfectly.
 I only needed one of the scoops, but they are pretty reasonable so I was willing to buy the set.